This article is part of a larger series on Payments.

 How to Add Afterpay to Your Checkout

-Zip: Best for In-person Sales
+Zip: Best for Small Transactions

-Zip (formerly Quadpay) is the only pay-in-four app in this guide that charges customers and merchants, but it pays merchants in full according to a schedule you set.
-It is accepted anywhere Visa is, making it easily international for both online and in-person sales.
-For in-person sales, you simply scan the QR code to process the payment.
+Zip is convenient for merchants because it is accepted anywhere Visa is, both in-store and online all over the world.
+For in-person sales, customers can use their Zip app to generate a quick response code (QR) code on their purchase, and then you simply scan the QR code to process the payment.
 You don’t need to integrate with your POS system at all, making it the best for in-person sales.

 What Zip Is Like for Shoppers